6 things you should know about flood insurance

 We all live in a flood zone.
 So it pays to have flood insurance, even in lower-risk areas.

 You don't need to be near water to be flooded.
 And it doesn't take much water to damage your home.

 Just a few inches of flood water can cause tens of thousands of dollars in damage.
 About 25 to 30 percent of insurance claims for flooding come from low to moderate-risk areas, averaging about $38,000 each.

 Fortunately, insurance coverage is available whether you own your home or condominium or rent it.

-what to do after a flood whether you have flood insurance or not.
+what to do after a flood whether or not you have flood insurance.

 Here are a few things you can do after a flood to keep your home and your family as safe as possible: